carter-vin/AuditBull/README.md

 ```
 You can add images, logo into public folder selecting appropriate folder based on `icons logo svgs`
 Creating new modules like `admin,user` you can get through `src/modules`.
-You `hooks` can be use to create some internal state management.
+`hooks` can be use to create some internal state management.

+Example of hook
 ```
     import {useAppData} from 'hooks/useAppData.tsx';
     const {